nodeca/nodeca/docs/nodeca-technical/modules.md

 Intro
 -----

-Application structure is inspired by [BEM](http://bem.info) metodology.
+Application structure is inspired by different "scaleable" metodologies.
 In practice that means:

-- Split all to ndepended modules (can be nested)
+- Split all to independed modules (can be nested)
 - All module resources (js, views, i18n, ...) are in single folder
 - No global modules availability - use events or local requires